M-Samy/Django-Restfull/README.md

 	- Mysql

 # Table of enhancements
-	- Dockerize the project "This was out of our scope"
+	- Dockerize the project
+	- Unit testing
-	- Authentization through requests "This was out of our scope"
+	- Authentization through requests
-	- Adding more functionality "This was out of our scope"
+	- Adding more functionality
+	- Validation
 	- Using django-filters more than used
 	- Apply more secuity checks
 	- Apply some middlewares, decorators and other layers for security or functionality "This was out of our scope"